JudeQuintana/service_monitor/README.md

 # What is it?
-Service Monitor is a mini framework PoC that auto restarts processes that have died for whatever reason via the service command.
+Service Monitor is a mini framework proof of concept that auto restarts processes that have died for whatever reason via the service command.
 It has only been tested on CentOS 6.8 running as root.

 # Getting Started